dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 The above code looks clean and consistent: we use the component interface to describe a page.

-But then, let’s look at the possible implementation of `Stack`:
+But then, let’s look at the possible implementation of `Stack`.
+This component is usually a wrapper to ensure all direct child elements are vertically stacked and evenly spaced:

 ```tsx
 import * as stylex from "@stylexjs/stylex";